 1 We may not have to be satisfied as to the applicant's financial viability, if the applicant is applying for a licence which includes a condition requiring compliance with the National Electricity Rules or National Gas Rules and the Rules include prudential requirements.
-However, we have absolute discretion regarding whether to assess an applicant's financial viability.
+However, we have absolute discretion regarding whether to assess an applicant's financial viability and retail applicants will be subject to a financial viability assessment in all cases.